HKNDecal/HKNDecal/session4-security/README.txt

   code to try to see where the vulnerabilities are.
 Discuss with your neighbor possible fixes to these problems.

+Note: If you want to reset the database at any point, run

+    git reset --hard HEAD

 -------- Setup Complete ---------

 ----- Demos: -----

 Demo 1: Cross-Site-Scripting Vulnerabilities

   In the text field, copy/paste the following line and add item:

 	<script>alert("Alert!
 This is an XSS vulnerability")</script>

   Now, reload the page and see what happens.

 Demo 1.1: Relfected XSS Vulnerability:

   Copy/paste the URL below in and refresh to see effects:

 	http://localhost:1050/?person=%3Cimg%20%20src=%22broken%20link%22%20onerror=%22alert(%27Triggered%27)%22/%3E

 Demo 2: SQL Injection

   In the text field, copy/paste the following line:

 	itemName'%3BDELETE FROM todos%3B--